Source: Adapted from Knox and Agnew (1998) The Geography of the World Economy, Third Edition, London: Arnold.

 Global production networks can be classified into two categories:

 - Multidomestic.
 Concerns operations where each market is serviced independently.
 It can relate to simple products that are easy to replicate but costly to transport over long distances.
 Production can be integrated globally, while the marketing is multidomestic, reflecting cultural and consumer preferences differences.
 The goal is to better answer the needs of every market.
 This implies independence in productivity, meaning that the efficiencies and productivity achieved in each market are unrelated to those taking place in other markets.

 - Globally integrated.
-Systems of production are located in several countries and commonly involving complex products manufactured in several stages.
-Logistics activities are highly important as production and distribution capabilities need to be effectively reconciled.
+Systems of production are located in several countries and commonly involve complex products manufactured in several stages.
+Logistics activities are highly important as production and distribution capabilities need to be effectively reconciled and synchronized.
 This implies an interdependency in productivity, as each component of the supply chain directly impacts the cost and the quality of the final product.

 Four major locational strategies for Global Production Networks can be identified:

 - Centralized global production.
 The entire production occurs within only one nation (or region) and is then exported to the global market.
 This is particularly the case for activities that are difficult to relocate, such as goods linked to the location of resources (energy, mining, and agriculture), difficult to reproduce (e.g. luxury and craft), or depending on massive economies of scale.

 - Regional production.
 It takes place within each region that manufactures a good with the size of the production system related to the size of the regional market.
 This system depends more on regional accessibility than on economies of scale.
 It particularly applies to well-known manufacturing technologies (easy to replicate) and products having high distribution costs (e.g. soft drinks).

 - Regional specialization.
 This global production network involves a spatial division of the production based on comparative advantages.
 Each region specializes in the production of a specific good and imports from other regions what it requires.